napari/docs/docs/howtos/perfmon.md

 the timing information, however we do use Chrome to view the trace files.
 With performance monitoring napari can run at close to full speed in many cases.
 This document discusses only napari's performance monitoring features.
-Profiling napari might be useful as well, but it is not discussed here.
+Profiling napari might be useful as well, especially if you do not know the cause of the performance issue.
+It is not discussed in [profiling](profiling).

 ## Enabling perfmon